maresverbrugge/BORN2BEROOT/During_eval/README.md

 - Finally, delete this new rule with the help of the student being evaluated.

-## Password
+## SSH
-- Explain advantages of this password policy.
+- Check that the SSH service is properly installed on the virtual machine.

+- Check that it is working properly.

-- Explain advantages and disadvantages of its implementation.
+- Explain basically what SSH is and the value of using it

-## User and Group
-- A user with the login of the student being evaluated has to be already present on the virtual machine.
-Check that it has been added and that it belongs to the "sudo" and "user42" groups.

-- Make sure the rules imposed in the subject concerning the password policy have been put in place by following the following steps.
-- Create new user.
-- Assign password of choice (respecting rules) and explain how these rules were set up. (there should be one or two modified files)
-- Create a group named "evaluating" and assign it to this user.
-- Finally, check that this user belongs to the "evaluating" group.
+- Verify that the SSH service only uses port 4242.

+- Use SSH in order to log in with the newly created user:
+- you can use a key or a simple password.
+- make sure you cannot use SSH with the "root" user.

 ## Script
 - Show how the script works, by showing the code.
 - Explain what "cron" is.
-- Explain how it was set up so that it runs every 10min.
+- Explain how it was set up so that it runs every 10 minutes from when the server starts.
 - Ensure that this script runs every minute, make sure that the script runs with dynamic values correctly.
-- Make the script stop running when the server has started up, without modifying the script itself. (you'll have to restart one last time)
+- Make the script stop running when the server has started up, without modifying the script itself. (you'll have to restart one last time).
 - At startup, check if the script still exists in the same place, rights have remained unchanged, and not been modified.

 ## Bonus